Product liability: The mass tort product liability explosion

 Early proponents of strict liability believed its economic impact would be minor because they were focused on manufacturing defects.
 They failed to foresee the logical implications of applying the rule to other types of product defects.
 Only in the late 1960s did Americans begin to draw a clear analytical distinction between manufacturing and design defects, and since the early 1980s, defective design claims "have formed the overwhelming bulk" of American product liability lawsuits.
 It was "the unintended application of [Section] 402A to the design context" which resulted in the explosion of mass tort product liability cases during the 1980s throughout the United States.
 In the federal judicial system, the number of product liability civil actions filed per year increased from 2,393 in 1975 to 13,408 in 1989, and product liability's percentage of all federal civil cases increased from 2.0% to 5.7% during the same period.
 These numbers reflect only a small portion of the 1980s explosion in product liability cases; the vast majority of American lawsuits are heard in state courts and not federal courts.

+The explosion in product liability cases was widely blamed for causing a 1986 crisis in the availability of liability insurance for American businesses.
+Self-insurance costs as a proportion of total liability insurance expenditures had already skyrocketed from 4.9 percent in 1970 to 51.7 percent in 1979 (meaning that more and more companies were insuring themselves because no one else would).
+American aircraft manufacturers blamed the liability insurance crisis for the collapse of general aviation in the United States during the 1980s.
+In the decade after 1976, total aggregate liability payouts by aircraft manufacturers to crash victims skyrocketed by over 800% from the 1976 baseline number, even as the number of deaths each year in plane crashes continued to slowly decline.
+In 1986, "liability insurance costs added $80,000 to the cost of each Beech aircraft and $75,000 to each Piper aircraft", and U.S. aircraft production declined from 17,048 planes in 1979 to 1,143 in 1988.